 The school and its sixth form has a school roll of approximately 1,700 pupils and has been rated as Outstanding by OFSTED.

 Cass Child & Family Centre

-In 1989 the Foundation extended its interest into another area of education by creating a nursery centre in the basement of Sir John Cass’s Foundation Primary School.
+In 1982 the Foundation extended its interest into another area of education by creating a nursery centre in the basement of Sir John Cass’s Foundation Primary School, which was officially opened by the Lord Mayor of the City of London on the 12th March 1982.
 The Foundation generously provided the majority of the initial funding for the architectural plans to be commissioned and for the building work to be undertaken, as well as granting a lease to the City of London Corporation on favourable terms.

 The Centre was renamed the Cass Child and Family Centre and continues to thrive.
 It now combines the Children’s Centre provision for the City of London with the Nursery and Reception classes of Sir John Cass’s Foundation Primary School.

 The Child & Family Centre provides full and part time day care for children aged between 12 weeks and 5 years and is open 50 weeks a year from 8am to 6pm.